-Lesson 5: Importance of Water & Water Safety
+Lesson 5: Importance of Water & Water Safety (30 minutes)

 - Water is an essential nutrient, which means it must be obtained through the diet.
-Water can be obtained through consuming foods, such as fruits and vegetables and fluids such as milk or yogurt drink, meat and bone broth and fresh juice.
-Most daily water needs can be met by drinking clean water and other beverages. - Water is essential to every cell, tissue and organ in the body because it: - o carries nutrients throughout the body - o helps regulate the body's temperature - o cushions joints and protects sensitive tissues - cleanses the body of waste through sweat, urine and the bowels. - It is a vital component in personal hygiene and optimal health. - Make sure you know where your water is coming from and whether it is safe to use for drinking, food preparation or hygiene/sanitation. - If you do not have access to clean water, you may be able to clean some through filtration, boiling or chemical agents.

-To sterilize water with the boiling method, you must:

-- Step 1: Bring cold tap water to a rolling boil. - Step 2: Boil for one minute (three minutes if you are at a higher altitude). - Step 3: Cool the water to room temperature. - Step 4: Store water in sterile containers with a tight lid.
+Water can be obtained through consuming foods, such as fruits, vegetables and fluids, such as milk or yogurt drink, meat and bone broth and fresh juice.
+Most daily water needs can be met by drinking clean water and other beverages. - Water is essential to every cell, tissue and organ in the body because it: - o carries nutrients throughout the body - o helps regulate the body's temperature - o cushions joints and protects sensitive tissues - o cleanses the body of waste through sweat, urine and the bowels - It is a vital component in personal hygiene and optimal health. - Make sure you know where your water is coming from and whether it is safe to use for drinking, food preparation or hygiene/sanitation. - If you do not have access to clean water, you may be able to create some through filtration, boiling the water or by using chemical agents. - To sterilize water with the boiling method, you must: - Step 1: Bring cold tap water to a rolling boil. - Step 2: Boil for 1 minute (3 minutes if you are at a higher altitude). - Step 3: Cool the water to room temperature. - Step 4: Store water in sterile containers with a tight lid.